FLORIDA COUNCIL OF

 Florida CASE Board of Directors must fulfill the functions of said office, as listed above, in a timely manner.
 Should any officer not fulfill the functions of said office, the following procedures will be implemented: If an active role is not taken by the individual after the President has provided a review of responsibilities, the Board will replace the individual by providing a notice in writing.

-A petition for removal of a CASE Board member shall be made by at least five (5) members of the Board by submitting this to the President.
+■ A petition for removal of a CASE Board member shall be reviewed by the Executive Board.

->If, after the time of probation, which is determined by the President and Board designee, the person is not fulfilling the duties, the President (President Elect) will present the matter in writing to the Board.
+■ If, after the time of probation, which is determined by the Executive Board, the person is not fulfilling the duties, the Executive Board will present the matter in writing to the Board.
 A majority vote of the Board members will be required to proceed with the immediate removal from office.
-The membership will be notified of the final action.

 Article VII